thiscaleb/gravity-simulation/include/math/_README.md

 This is my custom math libary, for implementing vector math

 Why am I making my own?
-IDK Really, seemed fun
+IDK it seemed fun at the time

 Supports (or will support):